-Provide the names, email addresses, and affiliations of your two letter writers.
+Provide the names, email addresses, and affiliations of your two references.
 Enter only one email address for each.
-If you provide two email addresses for a letter writer, NEH will be unable to contact them.
+If you provide two email addresses for a reference, NEH will be unable to contact them.
 You are responsible for providing accurate email addresses.
 NEH's grants management system will use the addresses exactly as you enter them.